vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 This process can take a while and creates a lot of internet traffic.
 The amount of time needed depends on your network bandwidth, cpu, disk, and memory.
 If you are sharing your network with others or you are pressed for time you may prefer to do this part of the installation at a less disruptive time of the day.
 {{% /note %}}

-You can check the progress of the installation at any time by asking the `tanzu` CLI for the reconciliation status of the Tanzu Application Platform packages.
+You can check the progress of the installation at any time by opening another PowerShell or Terminal window and asking the `tanzu` cli for the reconciliation status of the Tanzu Application Platform packages as follows.

 {{< tabpane >}}
 {{< tab header="All Operating Systems" >}}